1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Step 2: Basic Tests

-Electrolyte panel – Checks mineral levels
+Electrolyte panel Checks mineral levels.

-Blood sugar test – Screens for diabetes
+Blood sugar test Diabetes screening.

 Step 3: Imaging and Scoping

-Used to spot blockages or other problems:
+To used to identify blockages or other issues:

-Ultrasound – Looks at the liver, pancreas, and gallbladder
+Ultrasound Examines the liver, pancreas, and gallbladder.

 Step 4: Gastric Emptying Study